samuelmeuli/glance/README.md

 It's possible that your file's extension or [UTI](https://en.wikipedia.org/wiki/Uniform_Type_Identifier) isn't associated with Glance.
 You can easily verify this:

 1. Check whether the file extension is matched to the correct class in [`PreviewVCFactory.swift`](./QLPlugin/Views/PreviewVCFactory.swift).
-2. Find your file's UTI by running `mdls -name kMDItemContentType -name kMDItemContentTypeTree /path/to/your/file`.
+2. Find your file's UTI by running `mdls -name kMDItemContentType /path/to/your/file`.
 Check whether the UTI is listed under `QLSupportedContentTypes` in [`Info.plist`](./QLPlugin/Info.plist).
 3. If an association is missing, please feel free to add it and submit a PR.

 ## Contributing